CycloneDX/guides/ML-BOM/en/0x22-Design-Model-Card-Parameters.md

 * **Gated Recurrent Units (GRUs)** a specialized variant of a Recurrent Neural Network (RNN) architecture designed to overcome challenges like the vanishing gradient problem and enhance the modeling of long-term dependencies in sequential datasets.
 * **Generative Adversarial Networks (GANs)** - an architecture used to train two neural networks, a *Generator* and a *Discriminator*, to compete against each other to generate more authentic data from a starting training dataset.
 The Generator tries to fool the Discriminator by creating fake data, while the Discriminator tries to identify fakes, leading to continuous improvement in data quality.

-Again, the list above represents architecture families that are commonly referenced in research to establish an understanding of general model design; however, the architectural landscape continues to grow as researchers specialize and optimize for different use cases, goals and datasets.
+Again, the list above represents architecture families commonly referenced in research to establish an understanding of general model design; however, the architectural landscape continues to grow as researchers specialize and optimize for different use cases, goals, and datasets.

 ### Model architecture